studieren-ohne-grenzen/dashboard/README.md

 ## Configuration
 - The logging component *Monolog* expects a writable directory `logs` in the root.
 - LDAP etc. is configured in `app/config.php`, please see `app/config.php.sample` for details
+- You should use *STARTTLS* with the LDAP configuration, as suggested.
+You may need to alter your local `ldap.conf` file so the certificate will be accepted.
+See [php.net](https://secure.php.net/manual/de/function.ldap-start-tls.php#94893) and this [DigitalOcean guide](https://www.digitalocean.com/community/tutorials/how-to-encrypt-openldap-connections-using-starttls) for details.

 ## Building
 You probably want to use [Brunch](http://brunch.io) for build management.
 Install it by running `npm install -g brunch`.